Natural Language Counterfactual Explanations for Graphs Using Large Language Models: Experiments

 To provide an appropriate evaluation, we tested multiple counterfactual methods and LLMs on different graph datasets.
 As shown in Tables from \ref{tab:cora} to \ref{tab:citeseercfgnn} the results for the graph understanding as defined in Section \ref{sec:method} are generally good for models with more parameters.
 In particular, a clear trend emerges across all tables: as the number of parameters in the LLM increases, performance improves significantly across all metrics, as expected.
 The smallest model, with 0.5 billion parameters, consistently scores zero across all metrics and datasets, indicating its inability to generate meaningful explanations.
 With an increase to 1.5 billion parameters, there is a minimal improvement, but performance remains substantially low.

-Notable improvements are observed with the 3-billion-parameter model, especially in metrics like Target Node Identification (TNU) and Counterfactual Class Identification (CCI).
+Notable improvements are observed with the 3-billion-parameter model, especially in metrics like Target Node Identification (TNI) and Counterfactual Class Identification (CCI).
 However, it's the largest model, with 14 billion parameters, that achieves the highest scores across all metrics and datasets.
 This demonstrates the importance of model size when dealing with complex tasks such as generating natural language explanations from graph counterfactuals.

-In Table \ref{tab:cora}, results show that using CF-GNNFeatures on the Cora dataset, the TNU metric increases from 0.000 with the smallest model to 0.720 with the largest model.
-Similarly, in Table \ref{tab:citeseer}, using the CiteSeer dataset, the TNU metric reaches 0.879 with the 14-billion-parameter model.
+In Table \ref{tab:cora}, results show that using CF-GNNFeatures on the Cora dataset, the TNI metric increases from 0.000 with the smallest model to 0.720 with the largest model.
+Similarly, in Table \ref{tab:citeseer}, using the CiteSeer dataset, the TNI metric reaches 0.879 with the 14-billion-parameter model.
 These improvements indicate that larger models can understand and generate accurate descriptions of complex graph structures.

 \paragraph{Comparing performances across datasets} The LLMs generally perform better on the CiteSeer dataset, especially when using the CF-GNNFeatures explainer.
-For example, in Table \ref{tab:citeseer} (CF-GNNFeatures on CiteSeer), the 14-billion-parameter model achieves a TNU of 0.879, higher than the 0.720 achieved on the Cora dataset in Table \ref{tab:cora}.
+For example, in Table \ref{tab:citeseer} (CF-GNNFeatures on CiteSeer), the 14-billion-parameter model achieves a TNI of 0.879, higher than the 0.720 achieved on the Cora dataset in Table \ref{tab:cora}.

 Several factors contribute to this difference in performance.
 The datasets have different levels of complexity, differences in feature distributions, or inherent properties that make one more amenable to the LLM's processing capabilities.
 CiteSeer have more straightforward or more distinctive features that the LLM can more readily associate with classification outcomes, aiding in generating coherent explanations.